sosucat/ThermalPaint/README.md

       ```py
       with open(filename, 'w') as csvfile:
       ```
+11. Upload [the Bend_BLE sketch](./Bend_BLE) to your Xiao nrf52840 microcontroller.
-14. Run the calibration program.
+12. Run the calibration program.
       ```
       pixi run python src/thermalpaint/calibration.py
       ```